abhivaikar/howtheytest/README.md

 ![](https://github.com/abhivaikar/howtheytest/blob/master/howtheytest-banner.png?raw=true)
 # How They Test
-> A collection of publicly available resources on how software companies in the world test their software and build their quality culture.
+> A collection of publicly available resources on how software companies in the world test their software systems and build their quality culture.

 ## Foreword